mngdnmw/react-udemy-course/README.md

 The page will reload if you make edits.

-## Missing Firebase endhook
+## Missing Firebase endpoint

-Will need to create own on [Google Firebase](https://firebase.google.com/) and add a File called axios.js (under a newly created Folder in src)
+Will need to create own on [Google Firebase Realtime DB endpoint](https://firebase.google.com/) and add it to a File called axios.js (under a newly created Folder in src)

 ```
 src